gzm55/ansible-ssh-pubkey-login-role/README.md

 If a managed host has a `ansible_connection` other than `ssh`, `paramiko` or `smart`, it will be skipped installing the public keys.

+NOTE: If we specify private keys by `--private-key` ansible option, the validating step will skip the keys from ssh agent, which may cause fail if the specified keys is of types not supported by the remote servers.

 Requirements
 ------------